Document Type : Research Paper

 Abstract

-There is a belief that the Descriptive/Prescriptive dichotomy is the linguistic/conceptual aspect of the Fact/Value dichotomy.
-The Descriptive/Prescriptive dichotomy means that terms/concepts are generally divided into two categories: evaluative and non-evaluative.
-Evaluative terms/concepts are free of any factuality and aren’t truth and false apt.
-In contrast, there are non-evaluative or descriptive terms/concepts which has the feature of narration of external reality and being truth and false apt.
-Some believe that there are terms/concepts which have the both property of description and prescription at the same time and these terms/concepts, which being called thick ethical, have the ability to reject the Descriptive/Prescriptive dichotomy and followed by that, to collapse of the Fact/Value dichotomy.
-The Fact/Value dichotomy means that values aren’t real, objective and a genuine feature of the world.
-In this research we tend to analyze two problems in Hilary Putnam and al-Farabi’s.
-First the role of the thick ethical terms/concepts in the rejection of the Descriptive/Prescriptive dichotomy and in the following, the rejection of the Fact/Value dichotomy.
-Second the way of entanglement between Description and Prescription and its relationship with the Fact/Value problem.
-The importance of this issue is that the realism, rationality, argumentability, and relativism of moral judgments and statements are directly dependent on the solution of this issue.
+There is a belief that the descriptive/prescriptive dichotomy is the linguistic/conceptual representation of the fact/value dichotomy.
+The descriptive/prescriptive dichotomy implies that terms/concepts are generally divided into two categories: evaluative and non-evaluative.
+Evaluative terms/concepts are free of any factuality and are not truth nor false ipso facto.
+In contrast, there are non-evaluative or descriptive terms/concepts that refer to objective reality and being truth and false.
+Some believe that there are terms/concepts that are capable of accepting both description and prescription at the same time and these terms/concepts, known as thick ethical concepts, have the ability to go beyond the descriptive/prescriptive dichotomy, thus collapsing the fact/value dichotomy.
+The fact/value dichotomy means that values are not real, objective and a genuine feature of the world.
+In this research, we analyze two problems in the works of Hilary Putnam and al-Farabi, namely the role of the thick ethical terms/concepts in the rejection of the descriptive/prescriptive dichotomy and thus the rejection of the fact/value dichotomy. and the connectivity between description and prescription and how it is related to the fact/value problem.
+It is of great significance because realism or relativism of moral judgments and statements are directly dependent on how to solve these issues.
 Therefore, it has a fundamental position in moral philosophy and practical wisdom, and other moral issues are influenced by it.
-The purpose of comparing these two philosophers, despite their mere belief in moral realism, is to show the fundamental difference between them in explaining and interpreting realism; al-Farabi views realism from the perspective of metaphysical realism, while Putnam, in contrast, views morality from the perspective of internal realism and common-sense realism.
+The purpose of comparing these two philosophers, despite they both support moral realism, is to show the fundamental difference between them in explaining and interpreting realism; al-Farabi views realism from a metaphysical perspective, while Putnam, in contrast, views morality from the perspective of internal realism and common-sense realism.

 Keywords